gamendoza26/acapella-detector/README.md

 ## Overview and Motivation
 This project builds a machine learning system that classifies short audio clips as **a cappella** (voice-only music) or **non-a cappella** (instrumental or mixed).
 I collected and curated my own dataset, extracted mel-spectrogram audio features, trained multiple baseline and regularized models, and performed robustness and ablation studies to evaluate performance.

 A cappella performance is common in collegiate music communities (including mine, The Pitchforks), and distinguishing pure vocal tracks from instrument-supported recordings is not always obvious.
+When our A Capella group is looking for new music, we spend large portions of time inefficiently looking for a capella tracks.
 This project explores whether frequency-based audio features alone can identify a cappella music without deep learning.
 This classifier can support automated music cataloging, rehearsal preparation, and digital archiving for collegiate performance groups.

 ## Quick Start
 ```bash